Clan Gregor HONORED CLAN 2020

 Established in November 1996, Fenian’s Pub & Restaurant is locally owned and operated.
 Dedicated to the celebration of Irish and Celtic heritage and history.
 Fenian’s & CelticFest MS have LONG been partners and we’re so grateful to have them leave the Pub to come offer some of the best traditional Irish food you’re ever going to have! http://www.fenianspub.com

-From Mendenhall, MS we’re happy to welcome back G’s Kettle Corn for a second year at CelticFest.
+From Mendenhall, MS we’re happy to welcome back Gin’s Kettle Corn to CelticFest.
 Ginger & Gary started this as a retirement project and we’re reaping the benefits!
 All we really need to say is Yum!

 The Frying Scotsman returns!
 Haggis, Scotch Eggs and more.
 Can you handle the Haggis?

-Louisiana bases Henderson’s Hearth offer traditional Celtic recipes for soup mixes, baking mixes and jams- inspired by Celtic heritage but made for your busy family to bring a little old fashioned comfort food back into our lives!
-We tried to nab them last year but the schedule didn’t work out- so excited to introduce them to you in 2019! http://www.hendersonshearth.com
+Louisiana based Henderson’s Hearth offers traditional Celtic recipes for soup mixes, baking mixes and jams- inspired by Celtic heritage but made for your busy family to bring a little old fashioned comfort food back into our lives! http://www.hendersonshearth.com

 The best in contemporary kilts, the greatest pockets in the world, home of the Kiltman Exchange, and the internet’s top promoter of the ethic of masculinity.
 We’re excited to welcome Weston, MO based Kiltman back again this year.
 Got Kilt? http://www.kiltmankilts.com

-Returning to CelticFest for 2019 is Southern Farms- your chance to see Sheep & lambs up close.
-This year you’ll also have an opportunity to take a ride on this lovely horse, Apples!
+Returning to CelticFest for 2020 is Southern Farms- your chance to see Sheep & lambs up close as well as Horse Rides for a small fee.
 Southern Farm is a small family owned farm (mostly) run by Tiffany A. Menard, located in Perkinston, MS. They are open to the public by appointment for fee-based activities such as sheepdog demos and training seminars, horse rides, and birthday parties.
 People come from all over the United States to attend the sheepdog training seminars held on their beautiful farm.
 Please feel free to look up Southern Farm on Facebook or call/text at 228-236-6121 to schedule an event.

 Steel Magnolia Handcrafted Jewelry

-This Union, MS jewelry artist is new to CelticFest this year.
-Her pieces will include celtic inspired designs with sea glass from Scotland!
+This Union, MS jewelry artist is returning to CelticFest her second year.
+Her pieces are beautiful and include celtic inspired designs with sea glass from Scotland!

 The UK Market

-From way up in Michigan, we’re pleased to introduce you to The UK Market- originators of the Welsh Cookie Company.
-“We currently attend over 40 Celtic Festivals annually across the Eastern half of the US, bringing Welsh Cakes and various other goodies with us.”
+From way up in Michigan, we’re pleased to welcome back The UK Market- originators of the Welsh Cookie Company.
+As a traveling Celtic retail vendor, UK Market attends many Scottish/Irish/Celtic festivals and events across the Eastern & Southern United States.

 World’s Finest Food